cia-labs/maas/label-studio-setup.md

-In order avoid this error, make sure you run the following cmd, before starting the label-studio
+In order to avoid this error, make sure you run the following cmd, before starting the label-studio